arcaputo3/openai-responses-mcp-bug/README.md

 6. **Copy the HTTPS URL from ngrok and add it to your `.env` file:**
     ```bash
-    # Add to .env file
+    # Add this line to your .env file
     MCP_URL=https://abc123.ngrok.io
     ```